BOXLEGENDARY/Advanced-Luau-Decompile/README.md

 FunFact: I was just trying to make it better I didn’t try to use Execute to decompile but there are some problems If you run this script it will use Execute to decompile I don’t know how that happens

-# has problem with Execute
+# has problem with Execute ( FIX )

 if u found error contact me pls

+NOW DECOMPLINE DON'T HAVE PROBLEM

 # NOTE